fwg/morphene/README.md

 Its core feature is the ability to redefine what happens to any input character.
 The rules that define this behaviour make up a *context*.
 Contexts are similar to states in a state machine, with the difference that they work like the JS prototype chain.
+That is, opening a new context will inherit all the rules already defined in the currently opened context.

 Furthermore you have stacks for storage much like in a pushdown automaton.
-In principle you can have inifite stacks so this language should be equivalent in power to a turing machine.
+In principle this language should be equivalent in power to a turing machine (Proof left to the author as an exercise some time in the distant future).

 If you want to code in __morphene__ it is strongly recommended to find out how to type unicode characters on your operating system.
 (Hint for Mac users: